wamp-proto/wamp-proto/spec/basic.md

-# The Web Application Messaging Protocol
+# The Web Application Messaging Protocol - Introdcution and Basic Features

 This document specifies version 2 of the [Web Application Messaging Protocol (WAMP)](http://wamp.ws/).

 Document Revision: **draft-1**, 2014/01/20

-This is the first part of the WAMP specificiation.
-It introduces the concepts and terminology, and describes basic features and aspects of the protocol and its usage.
+This is the first part of this document.
+It introduces the concepts and terminology, and describes the MANDATORY basic features and aspects of the protocol and its usage.

-The information in this part is sufficient for basic implementations covering a large number of use cases.
+The information in this part is sufficient for full basic implementations covering a large number of use cases.

+This part is considered stable.
+Two implementations for all features described herein exist (AutobahnPython & AutobahnJS).
+Minor corrections and changes may, however, still occur.

-For a description of advanced features and usage, see the second part of the WAMP specification.
+For a description of OTPIONAL advanced features and usage, see the second part of this document.

 **Contents**